 Rent expense under Topic 840 was \$10 million for the year ended December 31, 2018.
-As of December 31, 2019, the Company's consolidated balance sheet included right-of-use assets in the amount of \$41 million and lease liabilities in the amount of \$8 million in accrued liabilities and \$42 million in lease liabilities, non-current.
+As of December 31, 2019 and September 30, 2020, the Company's consolidated balance sheet included right-of-use assets in the amount of \$41 million and \$40 million, respectively, and lease liabilities in the amount of \$8 million and \$11 million in accrued liabilities, respectively, and \$42 million and \$38 million in lease liabilities, non-current, respectively.

-As of December 31, 2019, the weighted-average remaining lease term was 5 years and the weighted-average discount rate used to determine the net present value of the lease liabilities was 6%.
+As of December 31, 2019 and September 30, 2020, the weighted-average remaining lease term was 5 years and 4 years, respectively, and the weighted-average discount rate used to determine the net present value of the lease liabilities was 6%.

-Supplemental cash flow information for the Company's operating leases for the year ended December 31, 2019 were as follows (in millions):
+Supplemental cash flow information for the Company's operating leases were as follows (in millions):